 Air Force Commissioning Programs

 Other Air Force enlisted commissioning programs include becoming a full-time student in a college with an active Air Force ROTC detachment.
-You can pursue a bachelor's or higher degree and will be commissioned as a second lieutenant upon graduation and completion of the two-year program.
+You can pursue a bachelor's or higher degree and will Academy. as a second lieutenant upon graduation and completion of the two-year program.